capnomad/pyspark-beginners-guide/README.md

 ### Spark Practice
+* Databricks: Databricks provides a good amount of datasets as part of Community edition.
+You can use it inside a notebook and start coding.
 * [Kaggle: Your Home for Data Science](https://www.kaggle.com/datasets): **Kaggle** is a platform for data engineers and data scientists.
-YOu can get a lot of resources here
+You can get a lot of resources here
     * Datasets
     * Notebooks
     * Discussions etc.